The Knife of Never Letting Go: Plot summary

 Todd wakes up under a care of a doctor in another settlement.
 Insisting on a walk, he encounters Ben hiding in the outskirts of town.
 He reveals that Cillian died in Todd's escape from Prentisstown.
 The people of the new town label Ben as a murderer due to his Prentisstown origins.
-However, Ben and Todd convince the townsfolk to help them fight the approaching Prentisstown army.
-As the army approaches, Ben, Todd, and Viola use the confusion to escape.
+Despite this, Ben and Todd convince the townsfolk to help them fight the Prentisstown army in pursuit.
+As the army approaches, Ben, Todd, and Viola use the commotion to escape.

-After gaining some distance, Ben explains the truth: the Noise germ is a natural contagion of the planet, not an attack by the Spackle.
-The men of Prentisstown, driven mad by Noise and, resenting the women's ability to remain silent, killed all the women and were subsequently banished from the rest of New World for their crimes.
-The boys were supposed to learn a "version of the truth" from the Mayor on their thirteenth birthday, which is why Ben had sent Todd away; he could be accepted by the rest of the world only if his thoughts were wholly innocent.
+After gaining distance, Ben explains the truth: the Noise germ is a natural contagion of the planet, not an attack by the Spackle.
+Men who were driven mad by Noise and resenting the women's ability to remain silent, killed all the women and were banished from the rest of New World for their crimes, founding Prentisstown.
+Boys are supposed to learn a "version of the truth" from the Mayor on their thirteenth birthday, which is why Ben had sent Todd away; he could be accepted by the rest of the world only if his thoughts were wholly innocent.

-Ben, Todd, and Viola continue toward Haven, but Davy finds them again.
-Ben distracts him to allow Todd and Viola to run, but then the two are cornered by the deranged Aaron in a cavern near a waterfall by Haven.
-Todd suddenly realises that the Prentisstown process of becoming a man involves murdering someone.
+Ben, Todd, and Viola continue toward Haven but Davy finds them again.
+Ben distracts Davy to allow Todd and Viola to run, who are cornered by Aaron in a cavern near a waterfall by Haven.
+Todd realises that the Prentisstown process of becoming a man involves murdering someone.
 Aaron thinks of himself as a symbolic sacrifice for the last boy in Prentisstown and tries to provoke Todd into killing him.
-Attempting to stop Aaron from succeeding, Viola grabs the knife and stabs Aaron in the neck.
+Attempting to stop Aaron from succeeding, Viola grabs the knife and stabs him in the neck.
 He falls into the waterfall and dies.

 Davy again intercepts the pair on their way to Haven, shooting Viola.
 Todd subdues Davy, escapes, and carries a dying Viola to Haven to get help.
-However, Mayor Prentiss is already there to greet them.
+Mayor Prentiss is already there to greet them.
 After Haven surrendered without a fight, the Mayor declares himself President of New World.
 Through his despair, Todd realizes that he cannot hear the Mayor's Noise.
 With no other choice, Todd surrenders to the Mayor to save Viola.